 - Append-only (no UPDATE/DELETE support)

 - No space reclamation (e.g. rolled-back transactions may still consume disk space)

+- Support for hash and btree indices only

-- No bitmap index scans
+- · No index scans, or bitmap index scans

-- · No tidscans
+- No tidscans

-- No sample scans
+- · No sample scans

 - No TOAST support (large values supported inline)

-- No support for ON CONFLICT statements (except DO NOTHING actions with no target specified).

-- No support for tuple locks (SELECT ...
+- No support for ON CONFLICT statements (except DO NOTHING actions with no target specified). - No support for tuple locks (SELECT ...
 FOR SHARE, SELECT ...
-FOR UPDATE) - No support for serializable isolation level - Support for PostgreSQL server versions 12+ only - No support for foreign keys - No support for logical decoding - No support for intra-node parallel scans - No support for AFTER ...
-FOR EACH ROW triggers - No UNLOGGED columnar tables
+FOR UPDATE) - No support for serializable isolation level - Support for PostgreSQL server versions 12+ only - No support for foreign keys, unique constraints, or exclusion constraints - No support for logical decoding - No support for intra-node parallel scans - No support for AFTER ...
+FOR EACH ROW triggers - No UNLOGGED columnar tables - No TEMPORARY columnar tables